hollox/wh-documentation/README.md

 A person that manage the employee and validate the quality of the ticket process.

+### Users

+An identity to access the system.

+### User types

+A type to identify users from customers, employees and managers.

 # Storage

 Postgresl database manage the persistence of the application.